josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/⚙️_the_feedback_machine.md

 without recognising the wider state system.

-Civilian leadership therefore also needs to communicate clearly:
+Civilian leadership therefore needs to communicate clearly:

-> this is the objective;
+> **this is the objective;**

-> this is the constraint;
+> **this is the constraint;**

-> this is the risk we are willing to accept.
+> **this is the risk we are willing to accept.**

 Ambiguity at the political level propagates downwards too.

----

-## 🧩 52.
-Strategic ambiguity creates operational noise

-If government has not decided:

-* what commitments matter most;
-* what risk is acceptable;
-* what future it is preparing for;

-lower levels must infer.
+If government has not decided which commitments matter most, what risk is acceptable, or what future it is preparing for, lower levels must infer.

 Different parts of Defence may infer differently.

-That produces:

-* incompatible priorities;
-* confused procurement;
-* training mismatch;
-* duplicated effort.
+That can produce incompatible priorities, confused procurement, training mismatch and duplicated effort.

-The feedback machine therefore requires a reasonably clear reference signal:
+The feedback machine therefore needs a reference signal:

 > **What is the system trying to achieve?**